MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/govern.md

 ## Evaluate roles and responsibilities

-Before committing to a governance strategy, mission owners need the proper responsibility model to account for every resource in the cloud.
+Mission owners need a responsibility model that accounts for every resource in the cloud before committing to a governance strategy.
 If available, mission owners should coordinate roles and responsibilities with the cloud broker strategy.
-If the cloud broker does not provide roles and responsibilities model, mission owners will need establish governance functions.
+If the cloud broker doesn't provide roles and responsibilities model, mission owners will need to establish governance functions.
 For more information, see [cloud governance functions](/azure/cloud-adoption-framework/organize/cloud-governance).

 Cloud adoption can change aspects of IT operations.
 These changes require a reevaluation of roles and responsibilities.
 The goal of the reevaluation is to avoid having multiple groups/personnel responsible for the same service while ensuring there are no responsibility gaps.